Jadens-arc/jadenarceneaux.com/frontend/content/posts/ai-programming.md

 ## Writing Code is Easy

-I type 100 words per minute, I use Vim keybinds to navigate my IDE, and I use every autocomplete extension and linter under the sun.
+I type 100 words per minute, I use Vim key-binds to navigate my IDE, and I use every autocomplete extension and linter under the sun.
 When I know what I want to write, I can bang out a couple hundred lines of code in a couple of minutes.

 Programming has never been about being a code monkey; it's about problem-solving, it's about translating nuance into something concrete.
 It's about being decisive and being able to communicate your decisions with others and own up to them if something goes wrong.

 For good programmers who know the syntax of the language they're using, AI in its current state is nothing more than a powerful research tool and some cool autocomplete.
 It doesn't eliminate the real heavy lifting of actually conceptualizing a problem and understanding the solution.

-For a while, I've had this thought in my head that "this is what it must have felt like when compilers came out," and I think I'm absolutely right.
+For a while, I've had this thought in my head, "this is what it must have felt like when compilers came out," and I think I'm kinda right.
 Compilers were a massive time-saver for ancient programmers.
-It removed the need to manually type an absolutely incredible amount of code and gave rise to key abstractions like functions and classes.
+It removed the need to manually type an gargantuan amount of code and gave rise to key abstractions like functions and classes.
 Building on top of that, high-level languages like Python removed the need to manually deal with things like memory management and datatypes.

-AI has the potential to be the next evolution of that, one step in bridging the gap between our thoughts and our implementations.
+AI has the potential to be the next evolution of that, one step closer in bridging the gap between our thoughts and our implementations.
 But what is also worth noting is the diminishing returns of abstractions.
 Compilers and low-level languages, being the first step in this evolution, made the most significant impact on the way we write code.
 High-level languages like Python have made it easier to write code, but they haven't eradicated the need for low-level languages in the same way that compilers did for assembly.
 AI has the potential to do the same thing for high-level languages, but it's important to remember that it won't completely replace them.

-What it does mean is that programmers will get to spend more time solving problems and reviewing code written by AI rather than writing it by hand, but writing code was never the hard part.
+What that does mean is that programmers will get to spend more time solving problems and reviewing code written by AI rather than writing code by hand, but writing code was never the hard part.